 This little coffee shop off Tito Avenue in Sarajevo says a lot about the current city.
 First off, it’s a coffee shop which is essential to Bosnian culture.
 It’s also a pretty modern set up and crowd, with a lot of trinkets from the past.
-The only thing this cafe/bar doesn’t encapsulate are the rolling hills and Ottoman feel of the old town.
+The only things this cafe/bar doesn’t encapsulate are the rolling hills and Ottoman feel of the old town.
 Bosnia was one of the coolest places I’ve ever been and didn’t know much about outside the war.
 It’s also relatively untouched as far European tourist destinations go.
-To me, the cafe exemplifies the feelings of Sarajevo; a modernizing city with images of its past punctuating every bit of its surrounding.
+To me, the cafe exemplifies the feelings of Sarajevo, a modernizing city with images of its past punctuating every bit of its surrounding.

 4. VONDELPARK – AMSTERDAM, NL

-A city that’s so much more than hookers and drugs.
-Amsterdam is a culturally rich and beautiful city.
+A city that’s so much more than hookers and drugs, Amsterdam is a culturally vibrant and beautiful city.
 Vondelpark is a pretty famous locale that sits on the edge of Leidesplein and the Museum District.
 It’s probably the best place in the city to ride your bike to and relax after seeing Rijksmuseum and the Van Gogh Museum.
 There’s a lot of beauty with the various ponds and the rose garden.
 From there you can hit up the bars or cafes that line the outside or play a game of giant chess in Leidesplein.

 3. SUNSET POINT – CAPPADOCIA, TR